Earlier this year I came across P.D. Mangan’s research on iron, and how having excess can negatively affect health.

 How do blood donations lower iron?!

-Approximately 60-70% of our iron stores 1 are found in hemoglobin in our blood.
+Approximately 60-70% of our iron stores1The roles of iron in health and disease – Yang et al. (2001) – see paper intro section are found in hemoglobin in our blood.
 Therefore, by taking out ~450ml of iron rich blood, we force our body to have to replenish it.
 When it makes new blood, it draws on its iron stores, as well as the iron in the diet.
 This therefore reliably reduces our ferritin level.
 As ferritin is where our body primarily stores excess iron, this then reduces the systemic level of iron in our bodies.